He blasted out the door with the force of a rocket leaving the bounds of earth.

 In my situation, there was no similar tragic incident.
 I’m eternally grateful that God protected my son and others.
 But it was too close for comfort.

-As the conversation in the aftermath of such horrific events turns to gun control, and the role of mental illness, the people who need to be in the conversation are the moms, dads, grandparents, brothers, and sisters who daily wonder if their loved one will be the next terrible headline.
+As the conversation in the aftermath of such horrific events and the role of mental illness, the people who need to be involved are the moms, dads, grandparents, brothers, and sisters who daily wonder if their loved one will be the next terrible headline.

 Talk to us first.
 Include us in the conversation about how to prevent these tragedies.
 Let us be part of the solution, rather than the blame for the problem.